RoysSpaceXL/0BaseLine/Storybook.md

 ## 9.2 Blog
 Read the latest blog posts:

-###  Introducing Playground 2.0
+###  Introducing Baseline 2.0
-Discover the new features and improvements in Playground 2.0.
+Discover the new features and improvements in Baseline 2.0.

 ###  Appendix: Image Gallery